How a gun used to shoot an officer went from teen to teen - NewsBreak

 “It’s not unusual at all to see someone utilize a firearm in a crime and then pass that on only to receive another one,” McDermott said.
 “Sometimes, they’ll trade.
 Sometimes, they’ll purchase.
 Sometimes they’ll steal them, but it’s very common to see them exchanged, and we see a lot of that through social media.”

-Police records say Angelo Alston had a Beretta 92FS handgun, and he tried to sell it for $400 on Facebook before police believe he used the same gun to shoot former Cherry Hills Village police officer Cory Sack during a 2018 home invasion and armed robbery.Report: Trump officials, meat companies knew workers at risk
+Police records say Angelo Alston had a Beretta 92FS handgun, and he tried to sell it for $400 on Facebook before police believe he used the same gun to shoot former Cherry Hills Village police officer Cory Sack during a 2018 home invasion and armed robbery.Watch: Officer Sack describes being shot, returning fire

 Alston was 17 at the time of the shooting.
 Another teen immediately tried to get rid of the gun on Alston’s behalf.
 In October, a judge sentenced Alston to 44 years in prison .